 the branches located?

-Wasasa Operates in rural and peri-urban areas of Oromia
+Wasasa Operates in rural and semi-urban areas of Oromia

 Region in Ethiopia.
-Currently Wasasa has 28 branch
+Currently Wasasa has 1 Head Office,

 What is the Vision of Wasasa?